piyushk789/Simple-Question-Paper/README.md

 # Simple-Question-Paper

-### Repository Title:
+### Quiz-Test
-- **Quiz-Test:**
-  A Python-based GUI application for conducting `school-college` exams with features like user introduction, question-paper display, and result generation.
+- A Python-based GUI application for conducting `school-college` exams with features like user introduction, question-paper display, and result generation.

 ### Description:
 - **Overview:**